The Best Airline Credit Cards in Canada for 2023

 - Free first checked bag, priority check-in and boarding on Air Canada

-The earn rate is a respectable 3 Aeroplan points per $1 spent on Air Canada travel expenses; 2 Aeroplan points per $1 spent on dining; and 1.25 Aeroplan points per $1 spent on everything else.
-It’s worth noting that the American Express Platinum Card has a similar earn rate and gives you better lounge access, so it may be the better choice since you can transfer your points to Aeroplan at a 1:1 ratio.
+The earn rate is a respectable 3 Aeroplan points per $1 spent on Air Canada travel expenses, 2 Aeroplan points per $1 spent on dining, and 1.25 Aeroplan points per $1 spent on everything else.
+It’s worth noting that the American Express Platinum Card has a similar earning rate and gives you better lounge access, so it may be the better choice since you can transfer your points to Aeroplan at a 1:1 ratio.
 That said, the American Express Aeroplan Reserve Card has better Air Canada benefits.
+Both cards give you a NEXUS credit that can be used to get access to global entry and TSA precheck.

 WestJet RBC World Elite Mastercard